 HDOT NEWS RELEASE: Karsten Thot Bridge closed Nov.
 23 and Nov.
 24 for nighttime repair work, new height limit begins Nov.
-30Posted on Nov 18, 2015 in Latest News, Newsroom, Press Releases
+30Posted on Nov 18, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Hawaii Department of Transportation (HDOT) advises Oahu motorists that all lanes will be closed on Kamehameha Highway in both directions between Whitmore Avenue and Kilani Avenue at the Karsten Thot Bridge on Monday, Nov.
 23, and Tuesday, Nov.
 24, from 9 p.m. to 4 a.m., for preparation work for the repair and repaint project.